Margherita Hack: Artistic activity

 Despite being far from the music world, Margherita Hack accepted a request from her friend, Roman singer-songwriter Stefano Pais, in 2006 to write the lyrics for the song "Questo è il mondo" (This Is the World), with which Pais aimed to participate in the following year's Sanremo Festival.
 The song was not selected for the final stage of the competition.
-Hack openly expressed her indifference to the outcome and the festival itself, leading to a live televised argument with Pippo Baudo.
+Hack openly expressed her indifference to the outcome and the festival itself, leading to a live televised argument with Sanremo host and artistic director Pippo Baudo.
 The song was later recorded by Pais and is available on YouTube in a live performance.

 In 2010, Hack appeared in the music video for "Alfonsina e la bici" (Alfonsina and the Bicycle) by the band Têtes de Bois, portraying the role of Alfonsina Strada, a pioneering female cyclist.

-Between 2011 and 2012, she collaborated with singer Ginevra Di Marco on the concert-show L'anima della terra vista dalle stelle (The Soul of the Earth Seen from the Stars), where Hack narrated her experiences of the 20th century accompanied by Di Marco’s music.
+Between 2011 and 2012, she collaborated with singer Ginevra Di Marco on the concert-show L'anima della terra vista dalle stelle (The Soul of the Earth Seen from the Stars), where Hack narrated her experiences of the 20th century accompanied by Di Marco's music.

 Sports career

 In her youth, Margherita Hack demonstrated exceptional athletic talent.
 After a brief stint in basketball, she shifted to competitive athletics in the early 1940s.
 In 1941, she won gold in the high jump and long jump at the Littoriali in Florence.
 The following year, she earned gold in the high jump and bronze in the long jump at the Littoriali in Como.
-In 1942, she also secured bronze in the high jump at the Italian National Women’s Championships.
+In 1942, she also secured bronze in the high jump at the Italian National Women's Championships.